Gad-MA/Gad-MA.github.io/content/post/hardware_based_encryption/index.md

 The researchers used biomemristor, a type of memory component that works by changing its resistance state depending on voltage.
 It acts like a brain synapse, and they used it to build actual logic gates and encryption circuits.
 They used it to encrypt full medical images.

-What interested me the most how they took a component known for its brain-like memory behavior and turned it into a working logic system that protects sensitive medical data in a completely physical way.
+What interested me the most how they took a component known for its brain-like memory behavior and turned it into a working logic system that protects sensitive medical data and full medical images, like CT images, relying solely on hardware circuits.

 They chained these biomemristors together to form basic logic gates: AND, OR, XOR, etc. Then they built a 3-to-8 decoder — the kind you’d use to pick out one of eight signals based on a 3-bit input.
 But instead of just routing signals, they used this to encrypt characters and image data.